arsh1991/Fat-Cat/Wiki/dishant-log.md

 ## November 5, Sunday
 worked on character images.
 Used photoshop to make images fat.
 Tried changing code to reflect the change.

+## November 6, Monday
+Modified images size to fit in the texture.
+Re-generated texture to include new images added for fat-cat functionality.
+Modified code to make the character run.